Flyers give up lead after making huge rally, fall to defending champs

 The 28-year-old had somewhat of a leaky first period.
 He yielded the two goals on seven shots.

-Evan Rodrigues outworked the Flyers before beating Kolosov in close to hand the Flyers a 1-0 deficit.
+Evan Rodrigues outworked the Flyers before beating Fedotov in close to hand the Flyers a 1-0 deficit.
 Under four and a half minutes later, Niko Mikkola scored on a perimeter shot.

 Tortorella turned to Aleksei Kolosov to open the second period.
 The 22-year-old finished with 16 saves on 20 shots.
 Three of the Panthers' four goals against him were on the power play.